pixelEDI/TikTok-Projects/2_electronic_safe/README.md

 <img src="https://github.com/pixelEDI/TikTok-Projects/blob/main/2_electronic_safe/10tresor_Steckplatine.png" width="300">

+## Node-Red
+- Install in Node-Red the "node-red-node-email"
+- Import flow

 You like it?
 Then I would be very happy if you treat me to a coffee on [ko-fi.com/pixeledi](https://www.ko-fi.com/pixeledi)